ACETeleop/ACETeleop/README.md

 ## Introduction

 The repository contains all the software for **ACE**, which includes three main components: server, controller, and simulation.
 Additionally, we provide utilities to set up the hardware.
-Combined with ACE hardware, you can quickly teleoperate various end-effectors and robots in the simulation environment or use commands from the controller to operate robots in the real world.
+Combined with ACE hardware, you can quickly teleoperate with various end-effectors and robots in the simulation environment or use commands from the controller to operate robots in the real world.

 ### Key Components
 - **Server:** Accepts hand images and joint angles as inputs, and outputs the wrist pose and hand key points after mapping.